Virginia High School (Minnesota): Academic programs

 Virginia High School maintained a rigorous academic program throughout its history.
 It offered a traditional high school curriculum, Advanced Placement (AP) courses, and a wide variety of electives.
 In later years, it developed strong partnerships with Mesabi Range College and Vermilion Community College, enabling students to pursue concurrent enrollment opportunities for college credit.

 The school also collaborated with neighboring districts to expand access to vocational training in fields such as health sciences, business, and trades.
 These partnerships reflected an ongoing commitment to preparing students for both college and career pathways.

 Student life and traditions

 Virginia High School was home to a variety of clubs, student-led initiatives, and long-standing traditions.
 Its student council played an active role in organizing events such as Homecoming, Snow Week, and senior send-off activities.
 One unique feature was "The Urban Edge," a student-run coffee shop that offered hands-on experience in business management.

-The school’s mascot, the Blue Devil, and its royal blue and white colors were proudly displayed at athletic events and spirit rallies.
-The school song and fight song were performed at every major school gathering, reinforcing a strong sense of identity and camaraderie.
+The school’s mascot, the Blue Devil, and its royal blue and white colors were displayed at athletic events and spirit rallies.
+The school song and fight song were performed at every major school gathering.